codegenos/codegenos.github.io/content/posts/how-to-transfer-files-with-scp-tool-on-linux.md

 ```bash
 scp -r username@remote_server:/path/to/remote/folder /path/to/local/folder
 ```
+- `-r`: copy the folder and all its contents
+- `username`/`remote_server`: the remote account and host
+- `/path/to/remote/folder`: the remote directory to download
+- `/path/to/local/folder`: the local destination directory

+This downloads the entire directory from the remote server to the local folder.

 ### Copy a folder between two remote servers
 ```bash
 scp -r username1@remote_server1:/path/to/remote/folder username2@remote_server2:/path/to/remote/folder
 ```
+- `-r`: copy the folder and all its contents
+- `username1@remote_server1:/path/to/remote/folder`: source directory on the first server
+- `username2@remote_server2:/path/to/remote/folder`: destination directory on the second server

+The directory is copied server‑to‑server.
+Ensure you have access to both servers; you may be prompted to authenticate on each.

 ## Useful options and tips
 - Use a custom port (uppercase P):